GrayTurtle/codeu_project_2017/README.md

 in `codeu.chat.util.Logger.java`, which is built on top of `java.util.logging.Logger`, which you can refer to for more information.

-In addition to your team's client and server, the project also includes a Relay Server and a script that runs it (`run_relay.sh`).
+In addition to the client and server, this project also includes a Relay Server and a script that runs it (`run_relay.sh`).
 This is not needed to get started with the project.